How To Hold A Football Properly (Coaching Guide)

 The palm should close on the football so that the weight is evenly distributed between the left and right sides of the hand.
 The running back must get a feel for the football, as a poor palm grip will result in sloppy transitions from quarterback to running back.

-The ball must have a snug fit on the palm, as mentioned with the fingertips.
+The ball must fit snugly in the palm, as mentioned with the fingertips.
 Fingertip and palm strength work hand in hand by securing the football on contact.

 The palm should always be upright on contact.
 When a defender puts their helmet on the football, it will shake loose if the running back’s palm faces the sky.